ExtensionEngine/tech-guide/recipes/automated-testing.md

 - To verify the API endpoint performs authentication and authorization.
 - To verify user permissions for that endpoint.
 - To verify that invalid input is correctly handled.
+- To verify the basic business logic is handled correctly, both in expected success and failure cases.
+- To verify infrastructure related side-effects, e.g. database changes or calls to third party services.

 #### When **not** to use
-- For testing of specific function logic.
-We should use unit tests for those.
+- For extensive testing of business logic permutations beyond fundamental scenarios.
+Integration tests contain more overhead to write compared to unit tests and can easily lead to a combinatorial explosion.
+Instead, unit tests should be used for thorough coverage of these permutations.
 - For testing third party services.
 We should assume they work as expected.

 #### Best practices
-- Test basic API functionality and keep the tests simple.
+- Test basic functionality and keep the tests simple.
+- Prefer test infrastructure over mocking.
 - If the tested endpoint makes database changes, verify that the changes were actually made.
 - Assert that output data is correct.